lucyygao/PROJ3CTOR/README.md

 This repository contains all files I created and edited during my SURF research project, so some are not applicable to PROJ3CTOR, and instead are quick demonstrations or explorations for familiarization.
 Below outlined are the important files for PROJ3CTOR:
 - `./html/implicit.html` - the front-end of PROJ3CTOR, uses HTML/CSS
 - `./html/about.html` - linked from the main page, is an about page
-- `./html/demo.html` - linked from the main page, contains screenshots and videos of how to use PROJ3CTOR
+- `./html/demo.html` - linked from the main page, contains screenshots and instructions on how to use PROJ3CTOR
 - `./javascript/implicitsurfaces/screen3d.js` - everything that deals with 3D and Babylon.js, includes point rendering and deformations
 - `./javascript/implicitsurfaces/screen1.js` - powers the `FRONT VIEW` screen
 - `./javascript/implicitsurfaces/screen2.js` - controls the `SIDE VIEW` screen